No more second guessing. We share nine must-follow tips on how to start a manufacturing business to ensure success from day one.

 - Whether it’s logistical, operational, or fun internal communication, you’re covered with group or 1:1 chat, a social feed, and push notifications

-- Ensure accurate payroll with GPS time tracking with a simple clock in and out function, manage time off requests, and export timesheets in whatever format
+- Ensure accurate payroll with a GPS time tracking app with a simple clock in and out function, manage time off requests, and export timesheets to QuickBooks Online or Gusto for accurate payroll.

-- An efficient schedule, for teams or individuals, is easy with drag and drop, recurring shifts, templates and more
+- An employee scheduler, for teams or individuals, is easy with drag and drop, recurring shifts, templates and more

 - Create “read and sign” forms for compliance